sfalkoff/sql-lesson/PART2-HB_APP.md

     DB = CONN.cursor()

 ### Step 2 -- Executing a Query
 Given a cursor, we can use it to execute a query.
 On line 7, we can see the query we want to execute.
-A few things to notice, we don't need a semicolon when we execute a query string.
+A few things to notice: we don't need a semicolon when we execute a query string.
 Also, where we would normally have a filter for our where clause, we have a question mark.

     query = """SELECT first_name, last_name, github FROM Students WHERE github = ?"""